310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 Is he your friend or something?
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/secondhalfch17_3.jpg %}

 {% bubble Chiaki pastsad %}
-No… He’s not.
+No… He isn’t.
 We’ve barely even talked.
 {% endbubble %}

 {% bubble Subaru %}
 Hmm, I see… But you’re gonna save him, aren’t you?
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 Wha…?
 {% endbubble %}

 {% bubble Subaru %}
 You’re a hero, after all.
 You can’t overlook a person in trouble, right?
 That’s what you always say.